 by Brian Smith

-Back in the Middle Ages, many Catholics began observing special devotions around a particular theme each month— the Holy Name of Jesus in January, for instance.
-Today, many families are reviving this practice as part of the way they observe the liturgical calendar at home.
-By practicing monthly devotions, the core values of the faith will become more alive within your family.
-The beauty of monthly devotions is that there is no set way to celebrate.
-So, be creative, make it fun, and adapt your celebration to your own family.
+Back in the Middle Ages, many Catholics began observing special devotions around a particular theme each month—the Holy Name of Jesus in January, for instance, or the Blessed Virgin Mary in May (or November, in some places).
+Today, many families are reviving the practice as part of the way they observe the liturgical calendar at home.
+Observing a monthly devotion is another way to recognize Christ’s lordship over all time—plus, it’s fun!

 Jesus was born into a poor and humble family.
 He did not have the best toys or clothes.
-What he did have though is something that all parents strive to give to their children: love.
-Mary, Joseph and Jesus show us how a family ought to live.
-The family is the foundation of society.
-If we want to honor God and make the world to be a better place, we must imitate the Holy Family.
+However, what he did have is something that all parents strive to give to their children: love.
+Mary, Joseph and Jesus show us how each family should live.

 Shortly after Jesus was born, King Herod was worried that Jesus would come to have more power and influence over the citizens in Judea.
 Not wanting this, King Herod ordered that all male babies be murdered.
-Thankfully, an angel appeared to Joseph to warn him of the impending danger.
-The Holy Family left the few things they had behind and fled to Egypt until it was safe for them to return home.
+God sent an angel to Joseph to warn him of the impending danger.
+The Holy Family left the few things they had behind and fled to Egypt.
+They lived in Egypt for many years until it was safe for them to return to Nazareth.
 The Holy Family teaches us that family members should put aside their own desires and do what is best for others.
 This often means making sacrifices and doing things that are hard.

-As Jesus grew up, Mary and Joseph taught Jesus his prayers and made sure that he lived his life as a traditional Jewish person would.
-As a child, Jesus was obedient to God, his mother Mary, and his earthly father Joseph.
-Together, they lived a simple life and worked hard for everything that they had.
-They never bragged about Jesus being the Son of God or made other people think that they were better than them.
-The Holy Family is said to have lived a life of silence while they waited, with anticipation, God’s plan.
-This is explained to Catholics in depth in the Catechism of the Catholic Church.
+As Jesus grew up, Mary and Joseph taught Jesus his prayers and made sure that he lived his life as a traditional Jewish person.
+As a child, Jesus was obedient to God, his mother Mary and his earthly father Joseph.
+Together, they lived a simple life and worked hard for everything they had.
+They never bragged about Jesus being the Son of God or made other people think they were better than them.
+The Holy Family is said to have lived a life of silence while they waited, with anticipation, God’s plan (Catechism, 525-534).

 - How can we live more like the Holy Family?